-Mathematics is the universal language of our environment, helping mankind explain and create within it for thousands of years.
+Mathematics is the universal language of our environment, helping mankind explain and create.
 From playing games to playing music, math is vital to helping students fine tune their creativity and turn their dreams into reality.

-When am I ever going to use this?
+When am I ever going to use math?

 Variations of this question have echoed through the halls of math classrooms everywhere.
-Struggling students often become frustrated with complex math problems and quickly give in to the notion that they will never use math in "real life" situations.
+Students often wonder if, when, and how they will ever use math in "real life" situations.

-While it may be true that some of the more abstract mathematical concepts rarely come into play, the underlying skills developed in high school math classrooms resonate throughout a student's lifetime and often resurface to help solve various real-world or work-related problems--sometimes years down the line.
+The truth is that we use math all the time!
+Sure, unless you're an engineer or an actuary, you may not use some of the more abstract mathematical concepts but the underlying skills developed in math classrooms resonate throughout a student's lifetime and often resurface to help solve various real-world or work-related problems--sometimes years down the line.

 Ask any contractor or construction worker--they'll tell you just how important math is when it comes to building anything.
 To create something of lasting value out of raw materials requires creativity, the right set of tools, and a broad range of mathematics.